bitovi/academy/src/angular/17-order-history-component/order-history-component.md

 ## P2: What You Need to Know

-You've seen this before.
-Checkout how the **Home** link works in `app.component.html`.
+You’ve seen this before.
+Check out how the **Home** link works in `app.component.html`.

 ## P2: How to Verify Your Solution is Correct

-If you've implemented the solution correctly you should now be able to navigate to <a href="http://localhost:4200/order-history">http://localhost:4200/order-history</a> and see a list of all orders.
+If you’ve implemented the solution correctly you should now be able to navigate to <a href="http://localhost:4200/order-history">http://localhost:4200/order-history</a> and see a list of all orders.

 ## P2: Solution